rockpein/super-duper-guacamole/README.md

 # super-duper-guacamole
-This is a Python project by Kornel Krysiak and Micha≥ Sza≥aÒski.
+This is a Python project by Kornel Krysiak and Micha≈Ç Sza≈Ça≈Ñski.

 ### Credits
  - Database: [The Movies Dataset | Kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset)